Inagi

-Inagi (稲城市, Inagi-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
+Inagi (稲城市, Inagi-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 As of 1 April 2021, the city had an estimated population of 92,585 in 41,592 households, and a population density of 5200 persons per km².
 The total area of the city was 17.97 sqkm.

 Geography

 Inagi is located in the south-central portion of Tokyo Metropolis, approximately 25 kilometers from the center of Tokyo.
 The Tama River flows through the city, which is bordered by Kanagawa Prefecture to the south.